dimitardanailov/b2b-contracts-tips-tricks/README.md

 Greetings,

 My name is: Dimitar Danailov.
 I'm a remote b2b contractor since: 2018.
 My goal is to share my experience and resources with you!
-If you've questions book a call: https://calendly.com/danailov-consulting/partnership

 ## History